alcherk/SampleCode/ExternalDisplay/ReadMe.txt

 ===========================================================================
 BUILD REQUIREMENTS:

-iOS 4.2 SDK
+iOS 7.0 SDK or later

 ===========================================================================
 RUNTIME REQUIREMENTS:

-iOS 3.2 or later
+iOS 6.0 or later

 ===========================================================================
 USING THE SAMPLE: